10 March 2017

-It is the UK’s second biggest cancer killer claiming 10,000 lives a year but it seems that many men are still putting off a visit to their doctors for a very quick test that can tell them if they are in the clear or if they need treatment.
+It is the UK’s biggest male cancer killer, claiming 10,000 lives a year, but it seems that many men are still putting off a visit to their doctors for a very quick test that can tell them if they are in the clear or if they need treatment.

-And it is this delay that is responsible for many prostate cancer deaths according to Consultant Urological surgeon and Director of The Bristol Urological Institute Mr Anthony Koupparis
+And it is this delay that is responsible for many prostate cancer deaths according to Consultant Urologist, Simon Bott.

-Now Anthony Koupparis, who practises at Spire Bristol Hospital, is urging everyone to bring the subject into the open in order to encourage men to ‘take the test’.
+Now Simon Bott and Neil Barber at Urology Partners, Consultants who practise at Spire Clare Park Hospital in Farnham, are urging everyone to bring the subject into the open in order to encourage men to ‘take the test’.

-I want people to use Awareness Month to discuss prostate cancer and help men overcome their reluctance to get themselves tested,” he said.
+“Many men are embarrassed by health problems, particularly when they are related to their nether regions!.
+I want people to use Awareness Month to discuss prostate cancer and help men overcome their reluctance to get themselves tested” he said.

-“The good news is that, if spotted in time, prostate cancer is very treatable with latest figures showing that vast majority of those treated are likely to survive,” MR Koupparis added.
+“The good news is that, if spotted in time, prostate cancer is very treatable with latest figures showing that 84% of those treated live for 10 years or more after treatment,” Simon Bott added.

 Prostate Cancer Facts